 Kelewele (pronounced Kay-lay-way-lay) is a popular Ghanaian food made of plantain marinated in a special spice mix.
 Kelewele is normally produced in a cube shape after being deep fried.
 In order to make this recipe healthier, I decided to bake my plantain in a bit of oil instead of deep frying it and it still tasted absolutely delicious!
 So, without further ado, here is the recipe!:-

-BAKED KELEWELE (PLANTAIN) FRIES!
+BBBB BAKED KELEWELE

 - 1 ripe plantain